souzen/light-jpf/readme.md

 ## Refactor
 - dependency resolver
-- plugin versioning
+- plugin config - is this necessary?
-- plugin path in config
+- plugin init method?
 - dir repository - hardocoded lib
-- review ClasspathPluginRepository
+- review ClasspathPluginRepository - how to load different versions from classpath?